How to Apply

 - your previous student number if applicable

-The next intake for the majority of our postgraduate taught programmes will be in September 2020.
-The official application closing date for most of our courses is 30th June 2020.
+The next intake for the majority of our postgraduate taught programmes will be in September 2021.
+Applications will open on 23rd November 2020.
+The official application closing date for most of our courses is 30th June 2021.
 However, some programmes will remain open for applications beyond this date, subject to availability of places.

 N.B.
 Please check the information page of the programme of your choice for application button availability.

-If you encounter any difficulty uploading your documents you can scan and email them to email@example.com or post them to: The Postgraduate Admissions Office, Technological University Dublin, Rathdown House, Grangegorman, Dublin 7.
+If you encounter any difficulty uploading your documents you can scan and email them to firstname.lastname@example.org.
 Please include your online application reference number with any documents you are sending in by email or post.
-Any outstanding documents should be submitted before 15th July 2020.
+Any outstanding documents should be submitted before 16th July 2021.

 To guarantee your place on a programme, you must accept your offer and pay the minimum deposit required.
 Applicants who have received Conditional Offers must submit outstanding documents before being allowed onto their chosen programme.

-If you think you may qualify as an EU applicant, please contact the us at firstname.lastname@example.org to be fee assessed before you make an application.
+If you are from an Non-EU country but think you may qualify as an EU applicant, please contact the us at email@example.com to be fee assessed before you make an application.
 Application fees are non-refundable.

 To qualify for the EU Rate of Fees, you must meet ONE of the following criteria: